geoschem/geos-chem-shared-docs/supplemental-guides/load-libraries-guide.rst

 On the Amazon Web Services Cloud
 ================================

-All of the required software libraries for :program:`GEOS-Chem` and :program:`HEMCO` will be included in the Amazon Machine Image (AMI) that you use to initialize your Amazon Elastic Cloud Compute (EC2) instance.
+All of the required software dependencies for :program:`GEOS-Chem` and :program:`HEMCO` will be included in the Amazon Machine Image (AMI) that you use to initialize your Amazon Elastic Cloud Compute (EC2) instance.
 For more information, please see our `our GEOS-Chem cloud